I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 How do you paint over oil-based paint with latex paint?

-• 1.
-Lightly sand the surface with a fine-grit sandpaper.
-180- 220 will work.
-Sanding will remove the gloss that the oil-based paint has.
+- 1. Lightly sand the surface with fine-grit sandpaper, 180- 220 grit will work.
+Sanding will remove the gloss of the oil-based paint.

-• 3.
-Use and clean sponge and water to remove the cleaning solution and all residual dust from the walls.
-Make sure you allow the surface to fully dry.
+- 3. Use a clean sponge and water to remove the cleaning solution and all residual dust from the walls.
+Make sure you allow the surface to dry fully.

-• 4.
-Apply a coat of a quality bonding primer (oil-based or latex), and allow the primer to dry.
+- 4. Apply a coat of a quality bonding primer (oil-based or latex) and allow it to dry.

 Primer is the base coat that seals the surface before you apply your paint color.
-The purpose of using a primer is to protect your new paint from any inconsistencies and stains that had previously been on the walls.
+Its purpose is to protect your new paint from any inconsistencies and stains that may have previously been on the walls.

-Another option would be to use a primer that has been tinted with the paint color you will be using.
-By tinting the primer it will eliminate the number of topcoats needed.
+Another option would be to use a primer tinted with the paint color you will be using.
+Tinting the primer will eliminate the number of topcoats needed.
 You can have your paint store tint the primer for you, or sometimes the pros will do it themselves by adding some of the topcoat colors to the primer.

-This house painting tip I found interesting.
+I found this house painting tip interesting.
 I learned that the Pros tend to use gray primer often, and here’s why.
-They say that when they apply the topcoat over a gray-tinted primer the color tends to be truer to the color chip.
-Not only is the paint color truer, but they find the topcoat color is more uniform, and it’s easier to go back in for touch-ups.
+They say that when they apply the topcoat over a gray-tinted primer, the color tends to be truer to the color chip.
+Not only is the paint color truer, but they find the topcoat color more uniform, and it’s easier to go back in for touch-ups.

 Primer isn’t always required for interior walls.
-For example, if you have a light gray paint color on the walls and you decide to go a shade of darker gray.
-In this instance, the darker gray will cover without a problem.
+For example, if you have a light gray paint color on the walls and you decide to go with a shade of darker gray, the darker gray will cover without a problem.

 Types of Primers